djboulia/teetimemaker/README.md

 to recover pending reservations if/when it is restarted.

-The real heavy lifting for booking the tee time is done with a separate service named teetime-pwcc.
-This is a Java Liberty REST service that interacts with the PWCC site.
+The real heavy lifting for booking the tee time is done with a separate service named teetimepwccjs.
+This is a Javascript  REST service that interacts with the PWCC site.

 # Full Stack React & LoopBack Application